 A day at the San Diego Zoo is always fun and what better place to begin your San Diego adventure.
 The perfect starting place is at the monkey enclosure.
 These pesky and playful monkeys are always fun and entertaining to watch.
 You never know what to expect!

-The playful world of the Schmidt's Red-tailed Monkey is an experience to behold.
-These playful monkeys are between 12 and 24 inches long, but their tails with a touch of red, can be 35 inches easy.
+The playful world of Schmidt’s Red-tailed Monkey is an experience to behold.
+These playful monkeys are between 12 and 24 inches long, but their tails with a touch of red can be 35 inches easy.
 Did you notice the large cheek pouches?
 Schmidt’s red-tailed monkeys have cheeks that can almost hold as much food as their stomachs.
 They can eat and pack the food in the cheeks and then find a quiet location where no one will bother them to eat.
 They can then safely and slowly consume their treasure.
 It is a built-in safety net to keep others from stealing from them.
-Now how awesome is that?
+Now, how awesome is that?

 The Schmidt’s red-tailed monkey has many different names.
 They are also known as the black-cheeked white-nosed monkey, the spot-nosed monkey, and the red=tailed Guenon.
 These special monkeys have brown, black, and grey fur.
 The underside of their tail is red.
 This is how they get their name.
 Now that is one sporty little monkey!

 These colorful primates are primarily fruit eaters.
-In seasons when fruit is not available, they will also eat leaves, tropical flowers, and gum from tropical trees.
+In seasons when the fruit is not available, they will also eat leaves, tropical flowers, and gum from tropical trees.
 At the zoo, they are given plenty of fruit and leaves.
 This makes for happy monkeys at the San Diego Zoo.

 Happy Panda Having Breakfast

 Next on the morning agenda is the Giant Pandas.
 This is always a favorite place to spend some time.
 Around 10 am is a favorite time to visit.
 This is the feeding time for these giant teddy bears.